 The Chao Phraya Express Boat (orange flag) departs every 10 - 20 minutes between 6 am and 7 pm.
 Tickets cost 15 THB (US$ 0.40) and the boat stops at most major piers between Wat Rajsingkorn in the south of Bangkok, to Nonthaburi in the north.

 The tourist boat (blue flag) runs from Central Pier to Phra Athit/Banglamphu Pier (number 13 on our map).
 It departs every 30 minutes from 9:30 am to 5 pm and stops at 8 main piers on the route.
 Tickets cost 40 THB (US$ 1.10) - the 150 THB (US$ 4) all-day ticket offered by touts isn't usually worth it.

-To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 B.
+To cross the river, there are countless ferries which run every few minutes all day and into the night, charging just 3 THB (US$ 0.10).

 Travelling around Bangkok by taxi is surprisingly cheap - sometimes even more so than the Skytrain - plus, it's comfortable, easy and the drivers are usually really friendly.

 Taxis have to use their meters - if a driver refuses to do so, find a different taxi!
 The meter starts at 35 THB (US$ 1) and journeys to most places in central Bangkok will cost between 60 THB (US$ 1.70) to 90 THB (US$ 2.60).
 Remember that tolls are paid by the passenger.
 If you can't find a taxi willing to use the meter late at night, there are taxi apps available: Grab Taxi and All Thai Taxi.

-Don't expect your driver to speak English - they may not even know their way around Bangkok.
+Don't expect your driver to speak English.
 An address written in Thai is a good bet to ensure you'll get to the right place!

 While cycling has got more and more popular in Bangkok over the years, it's still a bit of a minefield out there thanks to dangerous roads, crazy traffic, sweltering heat and pollution (hopefully the bike trend will help that though!).
 If you feel the need to pedal around the Thai capital, we recommend booking a Bike Tour with a guide who can show you the safest places to cycle.